-- 1. IP Packet Traces: We sniff packets at both the computer side (with Wireshark [31]) and the smartphone side (with command line tcpdump).
-Collected packet traces are used to analyze protocols and calculate network level statistics, such as packet delay, packet loss, and loss burst, etc. - 2.
-Video Quality Logs: At the computer side, Skype and Google+ report technical information about the received video quality through their application windows, such as video rates, frame rates, RTT, et al, [24].
-We use a screen text capture tool [26] to capture these information periodically.
-The sampling interval is 1 second. - 3.
-End-to-end Video Delay Samples: Same as in our previous work [32], we use end-to-end video delay as an important measure of video call quality.
-End-to-end video delay is defined as the time lag from a video frame is generated on the sender side till it is displayed on the receiver's screen.
+- IP Packet Traces: We sniff packets at both the computer side (with wireshark) and the smartphone side (with command line tcpdump).
+Collected packet traces are used to analyze protocols and calculate network level statistics, such as packet delay, loss, and loss burst, etc. - 2) Video Quality Logs: At the computer side, Skype and Google+ report technical information about the received video quality through their application windows, such as video rates, frame rates, RTT, et al, [15].
+We use a screen text capture tool [17] to capture these information periodically.
+The sampling interval is 1 second. - 3) End-to-End Video Delay Samples: Same as in our previous work [20], we use end-to-end video delay as an important measure of video call quality.
+End-to-end video delay is defined as the time lag from when a video frame is generated on the sender side till it is displayed on the receiver's screen.
 It consists of video capturing, encoding, transmission, decoding, and rendering delays.

-As illustrated in Fig 2, to measure the one-way video delay of a video call, we put the computer A and phone B close to each other.
+As illustrated in Fig. 2, to measure the one-way video delay of a video call, we put computer A and phone B close to each other.
 The "Akiyo" video is being played on computer A. Meanwhile, a stopwatch application is also running on A. We then start the video call between A and B, with the camera of B focused on the "Akiyo+Stopwatch" video on A's screen.
 Through the video call application, phone B sends the captured "Akiyo+Stopwatch" video to A. On computer A, we put the received video window next to the original source video window.
 By comparing the readings from the two stopwatch videos on computer A's screen, we can get the one-way video delay from phone B to computer A. To automatically collect video delay information from the two stopwatches, we write a script to capture the screen of computer A once every 100 millisecond, and then decode the captured stopwatch images using an Optical Character Recognition (OCR) software.

-When the phone and computer are not in the same location, e.g., in our mobility experiments on subway, we cannot measure the one-way delay as in Figure 2.
-Instead, we can measure the round-trip video delay using the scheme illustrated in Figure 3.
+When the phone and computer are not in the same location, e.g., in our mobility experiments on subway, we cannot measure the one-way delay as in Fig. 2.
+Instead, we can measure the round-trip video delay using the scheme illustrated in Fig. 3.
 There are totally five stopwatch videos during a video call.
-Stopwatch 1 is a stand-alone application running on a separate Android phone.
-During a video call, the iPhone captures the video of stopwatch 1, the captured video is marked as stopwatch 2 on the iPhone screen.
+Stopwatch (I) is a stand-alone application running on a separate Android phone.
+During a video call, the iPhone captures the video of stopwatch (1), the captured video is marked as stopwatch (2) on the iPhone screen.
+The captured stopwatch video is then sent to the receiving computer, on which it is displayed as stopwatch (3).
+After this, the receiver focuses its own camera to the received stopwatch (3) on its own screen, and the captured video, marked as (4), is sent back to the iPhone through the video call system.
+The iPhone finally displays the video received from the computer on its screen, marked as (5).
+Round-trip video delay can be calculated as the reading difference between stopwatch (2) and stopwatch (5).
+Similar to the one-way delay measurement, by periodically capturing the iPhone screen using a script and analyzing the captured images using OCR, we can collect a large number of round-trip video delay measurements.

-Figure 2: One-way video delay testbed.
+Fig. 2.
+One-way video delay testbed.

-Figure 3: Round-trip video delay testbed on subway.
+Fig. 3.
+Round-trip video delay testbed on subway.